nicksellen/projects/baseNode_docConst.md

 1. Collective change
 	1. Collective change is initiated when all in-space members and volunteers have been notified of a collective proposal which has the backing of at least 1 member or volunteer.
-	1. The process of constitutional change consists of a divergence phase followed by a decision phase.
+	1. The process of collective change (herein 'the process') consists of a divergence phase followed by a decision phase.
 	1. The divergence phase lasts for 3 days during which time individuals create other proposals.
 For a proposal to be valid it must be created or backed by at member or volunteer.
 At the end of this phase the initial proposal, other valid proposals and the control proposals 'status quo' (meaning 'keep things as they are/change nothing') and 'repeat process' (meaning 'do another divergence phase and decision phase') are gathered into a ballot.
 	1. The decision phase lasts for 3 days during which time individuals score the proposals in the ballot.
 Only members and volunteers may score proposals.
 Proposals are privately scored from a range of +3 to -3 and to be valid an individual must only score each proposal once and must identify themselves with their scores.
 At the end of this phase scores are simultaneously made public.
 Negative scores are multiplied by a factor of 3 for counting purposes (e.g. a scored of -2 is counted as -4.)
 Scores are totalled for each proposal and the proposal with the highest score is selected.
 	1. Collective changes should be given a grace period of 1 week during which no contrary changes are made or intitiated.

 1. Constitutional change
+	1. Major changes to the governance are constitutional change refers is documented by the addition, subtraction or other transformation of the Constitution (this document.)
+	1. The process of constitutional change (herein 'the process') is a looped process.
-	1. The process is initiated when all members have been notified of a constitutional proposal which has the backing of at least 3 members.
+	1. The process is initiated when all members, resident and remote, have been informed of a constitutional proposal.
+A constitutional proposal (1) must be backed by at least 3 members and (2) should already be implemented at the collective layer.
-	1. The process ends when the same proposal is selected twice in a row.
+	1. The process is terminated when a proposal is selected twice in a row.
-	1. The process is a loop, the loop body is composed of a divergence phase followed by a decision phase.
+	1. The process itself is composed of a divergence phase followed by a decision phase
-		1. The divergence phase lasts for 7 days during which time individuals create other proposals.
-For a proposal to be valid it must be created or backed by at least one member.
-At the end of this phase the initial proposal, other valid proposals and the control proposal 'status quo' (meaning 'keep things as they are/change nothing') are gathered into a ballot.
+		1. A divergence phase lasts 7 days during which people (1) should discuss the initial proposal and (2) may create alternative proposals.
+For an alternative proposal to be valid it must be created or backed by at least 1 member.
+At the end of a divergence phase a ballot is created by gathering (1) the initial proposal, (2) other valid proposals and (3) a 'status quo' control proposal (i.e. 'keep things as they are/change nothing').
-		1. The decision phase lasts for 7 days during which time individuals score the proposals in the ballot.
-Only members may score proposals.
-Proposals are scored individually from a range of +3 to -3 and to be valid an individual must only score each proposal once and must identify themselves with their scores.
-At the end of this phase scores are simultaneously made public.
-Negative scores are multiplied by a factor of 3 for counting purposes (e.g. a scored of -2 is counted as -4.)
-Scores are totalled for each proposal and the proposal with the highest score is selected.
+		1. A decision phase lasts 7 days during which each member may privately score each proposal once from a range of +3 to -3.
+For a score to be valid it must identify the scorer.
+At the end of a decision phase (1) the scores are simultaneously made public, (2) negative scores are multiplied by a factor of 3 (e.g. a score of -2 becomes -6,) (3) the valid scores for each proposal are totalled and (4) the proposal with the highest total is selected.
-	1. Constitutional changes should be given a grace period of 1 calendar month during which no contrary changes are made or intitiated.
+	1. A constitutional change should be given a grace period of 1 calendar month during which no contrary changes are made or intitiated.

+## Other procedures
 1. Conflict resolution
 	1. Individuals are encouraged to resolve their conflicts directly if possible.
 		1. Techniques and tools that may be helpful include Non-violent Communication, Cognitive Behavioral Therapy and the Advice Process.